hardisj/erinsaudiocorner/content/english/loudspeakers/Revel_F226Be.md

 <br>
 <br>

-The 1-inch Beryllium dome tweeter features an acoustic lens to help control dispersion while also serving to protect the tweeter from damage (and, this tweeter being made of Beryllium, a needed feature).
-The relatively shallow waveguide provides directivity pattern control designed to match the response of the midrange at the crossover to create a smooth "hand off" between drivers both horizontally and vertically.
+The 1-inch Beryllium dome tweeter features an acoustic lens to help control dispersion while also serving to protect the tweeter from damage (this tweeter being made of Beryllium, a needed feature).
+The relatively shallow waveguide provides directivity control designed to match the response of the midrange at the crossover to create a smooth "hand off" between drivers both horizontally and vertically.

 <img align="left" src="/images/Reviews/Loudspeakers/Revel_F226Be/DSC06634.JPG" alt="tweeter" width="100%" style="vertical-align:middle;margin:20px 0px"/>
 <br clear="all" />
 <br>

 The 5.25-inch midrange features a different surround than that of the midwoofers.
 I find this interesting because many manufacturers make essentially the same drive units in various sizes for different implementations.
-While the T/S specs often reflect the intended use (such as a higher or lower Fs), the look of the drive units look identical; just scaled in size.
+While the T/S specs often reflect the intended use (such as a higher or lower Fs), the look of the drive units is often identical; just scaled in size.
 This midrange drive unit, however, features a distinctly different surround than that of the midwoofers.
 My inclination is to believe this is ultimately done to help diffraction effects from the tweeter to the midrange (a smaller surround profile offers less surface area for the tweeter to reflect from).
 I could be wrong.

 <img align="left" src="/images/Reviews/Loudspeakers/Revel_F226Be/DSC06632.JPG" alt="midrange" width="100%" style="vertical-align:middle;margin:20px 0px"/>
 <br clear="all" />